raiyanrc/5micron-backend-challenge/README.md

 4. **Create a PostgreSQL database and configure the environment variables:**

     - Create a database in PostgreSQL.
-    - Create or modify the `.env` file in the project root and add the following:
+    - Create the `.env` file in the project root and add the following:

         ```env
         # Database config